US unemployment claims drop to 198,000 - NewsBreak

 The numbers suggest that the fast-spreading omicron variant has yet to trigger a wave of layoffs.

 Altogether, 1.7 million Americans were collecting traditional unemployment aid the week that ended Dec.
-18. That was the lowest since March 2020, just as the pandemic was starting to slam the U.S. economy, and down by 140,000 from the week before.
+18, lowest since March 2020 and down by 140,000 from the week before.

 The weekly claims numbers, a proxy for layoffs, have fallen steadily most of the year.
 Employers are reluctant to let workers go at a time when it’s so tough to find replacements.
 The United States had a near-record 11 million job openings in October, and 4.2 million Americans quit their jobs — just off September’s record 4.4 million — because there are so many opportunities.

 The job market has bounced back from last year’s brief but intense coronavirus recession.
-When COVID hit, governments ordered lockdowns, consumers hunkered down at home and many businesses closed or cut back hours.
-Employers slashed more than 22 million jobs in March and April 2020, and the unemployment rate rocketed to 14.8%.
+When COVID-19 hit, governments ordered lockdowns, consumers hunkered down at home and many businesses closed or cut back hours.
+Employers slashed more than 22 million jobs in March and April 2020, and the unemployment rate rocketed to 14.8 percent.

-The unemployment rate has fallen to 4.2%, close to what economists consider full employment.
+The unemployment rate has fallen to 4.2 percent, close to what economists consider full employment.

-“The overall picture painted by these data points to a rapid pace of job growth,'' said Joshua Shapiro, chief U.S. economist at the consulting firm Maria Fiorini Ramirez Inc. Hiring would have been even stronger “had businesses been able to hire as many workers as they wished.''